Patrick Henry College: Athletics

-Mascot

-The Patrick Henry College mascot is Cincinnatus the eagle.
-The college held a contest during the 2011-2012 school year to choose a mascot, and he was selected as the winner.
-The creator of the mascot was Benedict Ciavolella, who was a freshman at the time.
-However, he credits classmate Josiah Duran for coming up with the name, after the Roman statesman.

 Sexual assault controversy

-Multiple female students and alumni have accused the college administration of blaming them for sexual assaults that occurred during their enrollment at Patrick Henry College.
-In 2020, former student and part-time janitor and U.S. Representative Madison Cawthorn was accused by over 150 college alumni of engaging in "sexually predatory behavior" toward other students during his time on campus.
+Several female students and alumni have accused the college administration of blaming them for sexual assaults that occurred during their enrollment at Patrick Henry College.
+In 2020, PHC dropout and U.S. Representative Madison Cawthorn was accused by over 150 college alumni of engaging in "sexually predatory behavior" toward fellow students during his time on campus.

 LGBT discrimination

 On April 12, 2007, LGBT rights group Soulforce selected PHC as one of the targets of its annual "Equality Ride" to protest the stance of conservative Christian colleges concerning homosexuality.
 Patrick Henry College officials did not allow Soulforce to enter the university premises but did suggest that student representatives engage in a formal debate at a neutral location on the merits of the proposed Federal Marriage Amendment to the US Constitution.
 Soulforce organizers declined this suggestion and notified the college of their intent to enter the campus.
 After being refused entry, Soulforce protesters formed a picket line outside of the campus entrance and protested for approximately five hours.